DreamyProtect/ansible_role_cri-o/README.md

     - ansible_role_cri-o
 ```

-You can install any version of CRI-O by specifying it in your hostvars or groupvars :
+You can install a specific version of CRI-O by adding the cri_o_kubernetes_version in your hostvars or groupvars :

 ```
-kubernetes_version: 1.20
+cri_o_kubernetes_version: 1.20
 ```

 ## Author